Archbishop Lori, upcoming speaker at ND Forum, has history of blocking transparency in the Church sex abuse crisis

-In 2002, Lori helped write the Church’s landmark Charter for the Protection of Young People (Dallas Charter), which outlined a “zero-tolerance” policy toward sexual abuse.
+In 2002, Lori helped write the Church’s landmark Charter for the Protection of Children and Young People (Dallas Charter), which outlined a “zero-tolerance” policy toward sexual abuse.

 As a member of the document’s drafting committee, Lori helped narrow the scope of the charter to omit bishops.
 The first draft of the document held all clerics accountable for sex abuse; the final version, however, applies to only priests and deacons.
 When asked why, Lori reportedly said the drafting committee “decided [they] would limit it to priests and deacons, as the disciplining of bishops is beyond the purview of this document.”

 Over the next several years, the then-bishop fought to keep documents containing the names of abusing clergy in Bridgeport secret despite a state order calling for their publication.
 The U.S. Supreme Court ordered the documents’ release in 2009.